Is USB C Faster than USB? What You Need to Know?

 Rapid Charging

 A major benefit of USB-C is dramatically faster charging rates for phones, tablets, laptops, and other devices.
 Rather than the basic 5V/0.5A USB provides, USB-C supports advanced USB Power Delivery up to 20V/5A for blistering 100W charging speeds.
 This allows large devices like high-end laptops to charge from 0 to 50% in as little as 30 to 45 minutes.
-Even smartphones can recharge fully in under an hour.
+Even smartphones can recharge fully in under an hour. if you find your phone charging slowly, it could be due to factors like faulty cables, outdated software, or inefficient power sources.
+For more details, you can explore solutions in this UGREEN blog post on why your phone might be charging slowly.

 High Speed Data Transfer